emacampolo/gomparator/README.md

 # gomparator

-gomparator is used for comparing http JSON responses of two hosts by checking if they respond with the same json (deep equal ignoring order) and status code.
+gomparator is used for comparing HTTP JSON responses of two hosts by checking if they respond with the same json (deep equal ignoring order) and status code.

+Note: Only supports HTTP GET methods.
+More verbs are yet to come.

 ## Download and install